City Walls (song)

-"City Walls" is a song by the American musical duo Twenty One Pilots, released on September 12, 2025, through Fueled by Ramen, as the third single from their eighth studio album Breach.
+"City Walls" is a song by the American musical duo Twenty One Pilots, released on September 12, 2025, through Fueled by Ramen, as the third single from their eighth studio album, Breach.
 It was written and produced by frontman Tyler Joseph alongside longtime collaborator Paul Meany.

 Background

 Twenty One Pilots released their seventh studio album, Clancy, on May 24, 2024.
 The visual album was intended to serve as the conclusion to the duo's decade-long conceptual series which began with Blurryface (2015), but its closing track, "Paladin Strait" ended on a cliffhanger.
 During the May 2025 dates of the Clancy World Tour, the band shared a series of cryptic clues and Easter eggs on their social media accounts that hinted at a continuation in the series.
 On May 21, 2025, the duo announced their eighth studio album, Breach, which released in September of the same year.

 Release and composition

 Twenty One Pilots released Breach on September 12, 2025; "City Walls" is the opening track.
-The song samples "Heavydirtysoul", the opening track of the band's fourth studio album Blurryface (2015).
+The song contains a sample of "Heavydirtysoul", the opening track of the band's fourth album, Blurryface (2015).